Important Planning Activities That Are Easy To Overlook

 Put A Hold on Your Mail/Newspaper: The post office will hold all your mail for you until you get back.
 Just request a few days in advance.

-Try to Suspend Subscription Services: For extended travel, try to suspend your cell phone service, net flicks, Internet, etc. There is no need to pay for something that you’ll not be using.
+Try to Suspend Subscription Services: For extended travel, try to suspend your cell phone service, Netflix, Internet, etc. There is no need to pay for something that you won’t be using.

-Break In Your Shoes: A brand new pair of shoes + tons of walking in Europe is a disaster waiting to happen.
+Break In Your Shoes: A brand new pair of shoes + tons of walking in Europe = disaster waiting to happen.

 Support The Savvy Backpacker